ray-project/ray/doc/source/rllib/package_ref/catalogs.rst

     Catalog
     Catalog.build_encoder
     Catalog.get_action_dist_cls
-    Catalog.get_preprocessor
+    Catalog.get_tokenizer_config

 Advanced usage
 --------------

-The following methods are used internally by the Catalog to build the default models.
+The following methods and attributes are used internally by the Catalog to build the default models.
+Only override them when you need more granular control.

 .. autosummary::
     :toctree: doc/

     Catalog.latent_dims
-    Catalog.__post_init__
+    Catalog._determine_components_hook
-    Catalog.get_encoder_config
+    Catalog._get_encoder_config
-    Catalog.get_tokenizer_config
+    Catalog._get_dist_cls_from_action_space